mwpardue/old_qmk_firmware/keyboards/crkbd/c4/c4conversion.md

 This guide will show you how to install a Bonsai C4 on a CRKBD v3 PCB.
 This has so far only been attempted on a Cherry MX version of the board, however it should be the same with the Choc version.
 The Bonsai C4 is an STM32F411 microcontroller designed by [customMK](https://shop.custommk.com) as a drop-in replacement for the Pro-Micro and it's clones.
 As QMK becomes more feature-rich and those features grow in complexity and size, so too do our flash memory requirements.
 The Bonsai C4 provides 512kB of program memory and 16MB of external flash storage, as opposed to the 28kB of QMK-usable storage on Pro-Micros, providing enough memory for all the QMK features you could hope for and hopefully making your board future-proof for some time to come.

+Please note that, while I am confident you'll have no problems if you follow this guide closely, I take no responsibility for any damage your board may suffer from attempting this installation.
+If you're unsure of how to do something, ask first.

 ## Requirements

 ### Tools Needed